johntao/blog-2025/src/content/default/hello-word.md

 **Spoiler**:
 This is NOT the technical post you're looking for...😓
 This article covers only the background story and the result.
-I will leave the technical part until tomorrow
+I will leave the technical part until tomorrow.

-There are so many interesting topics I come up with after this post:
+This post sparked so many interesting topics I want to explore:

-- language comparison: find out the most delightful language to script
+- language comparison: finding the best language for scripting
 - keyword analysis (the area I haven't stepped into at all)
 - how to prompt LLM properly to get the simplest implementation
-- all the weirdness of bash scripting for a JS, CSharp background developer
+- all the weirdness of bash scripting from a JS/C# developer's perspective
-- the why and how using plain text to store your precious data
+- why and how to use plain text to store your precious data

 Hopefully, some of these will be covered in the future!

 ## Story Time

-I typed a lot everyday which includes daily journal (a single folder), various types of notes (nested folders) and codes.
+I type a lot every day, which includes daily journals (a single folder), various types of notes (nested folders), and code.

-These text are stored as plain-text files and scattered everywhere inside a folder named data.
+These texts are stored as plain-text files and scattered everywhere inside a folder named data.
 (p.s.
 I treat this folder as the main data source of my future PKM system)

-Folders may contain subfolders which grows into a deeply nested structure.
+Folders may contain subfolders which grow into a deeply nested structure.

-I run `wc -w` to track how many words I typed everyday, however, it only fits with daily journals.
+I run `wc -w` to track how many words I type every day; however, it only works with daily journals.
+(for people who are confused, `wc -w` is the command I run in a terminal)

 I need to find an efficient way to count these nasty scattered files.